Reflecting

 scalability, navigation and user flow.

-With these personas in mind, we narrowed down the feedback into three fundamental questions that needed answering:
+With these personas in mind, i narrowed down the feedback into three fundamental questions that needed answering: